smart-rb/smart_types/README.md

 Invariants inside invariant chains will be invoked in order they was defined and each internal invariant depends on the valid previous invairant check.

 **!IMPORTANT!** Type sum and type multiplication does not support invariant checking and custom invariant definitioning at this moment.
-Type sum and type mult ignores type invariants in their validation logic. (currently this functionality in development yet).
+Type sum and type mult ignores type invariants in their validation logic (currently this functionality in development yet).

-Invariant checking is a special validation layer (see [#Type-validation](#type-validation) readme section).
+Invariant checking is a special validation layer (see [#type validation](#type-validation) readme section).
 Invariant error code pattern:
   - for invariant chains: **TypeName**.**invariant_chain_name**.**invariant_name**
   - for single invariant: **TypeName**.**invariant_name**